Google ‘actively investigating’ reports of OLED burn-in issues on Pixel 2 XL displays

 This issue appears to only be affecting the larger LG-manufactured Pixel 2 XL model at the moment.

-I’m seeing limited ghosting of the bottom navigation bar where the image is retained after switching from previous screens, but it appears to go away after several seconds unlike burn-in which is generally more permanent.
+I’m seeing limited ghosting of the bottom navigation bar where the image is retained after switching from previous screens, but it appears to go away after several seconds, unlike burn-in, which is generally more permanent.

-OLED screens are far from perfect and have some known issues, this ailment however has the potential to be a bit more problematic.
-The fact that I didn’t realize this until I downloaded a gray background image and squinted at the bottom of the screen suggests that image retention issues at least won’t be something that gravely affects all users early-on, but whether or not these problems worsen is something we’ll have to keep an eye on.
+OLED screens are far from perfect and have some known issues; this ailment, however, has the potential to be a bit more problematic.
+The fact that I didn’t realize this until I downloaded a gray background image and squinted at the bottom of the screen suggests that image retention issues at least won’t be something that gravely affects all users early on, but whether or not these problems worsen is something we’ll have to keep an eye on.

 0